Ellen Cassedy

-Ellen Cassedy is known for co-founding 9to5, an organization coordinating improved working conditions for office workers.
+Ellen Cassedy (born 1950) is known for co-founding 9to5, an organization coordinating improved working conditions for office workers.
+Cassedy also translates into English from Yiddish.

-Biography
+Early life and education

+Cassedy was born in 1950 in Brooklyn to a Lithuanian-Jewish mother and Christian father.
+After her father died, Cassedy moved with her mother to the Washington, D.C. and Baltimore area.
+She has a brother and two sisters.
+The family moved to Long Island, where Cassedy went to high school.

+Yiddish translation

+Although Cassedy's mother did not speak Yiddish fluently, Cassedy remembers some Yiddish words being used at home.
+Her grandfather, who lived in Brooklyn, as well as some extended family members, did speak Yiddish.
+After her mother died in 1989, Cassedy decided to learn Yiddish in order to honor her culture.
+She also decided to become an author, re-enrolling in school for an MFA in Creative Writing from Vermont College of Fine Arts.

+In 2015, Cassedy was a translation fellow at the Yiddish Book Center, where she worked on translating a collection of short stories by Yenta Mash into English.
+She also completed a Yiddish summer program at Vilnius University.
+As a translator, Cassedy has translated children's books and short stories into English.

+9to5

-Cassedy was working as an office worker at Harvard University when she met Karen Nussbaum.
+Cassedy was working as an office worker at Harvard University when she met American labor leader Karen Nussbaum.
 After going to a weekend workshop for office workers, the two realized that many office workers faced challenges in the workplace.
 They formed the 9to5 organization in the Boston area with a group of eight other women, all located in Boston.

 Cassedy wrote series of newspaper articles with Nussbaum that shared ideas from their book, 9 to 5: The Working Woman's Guide to Office Survival.
 They advocated for better working conditions for working secretaries.
 Cassedy was the editor of the 9 to 5 newsletter.
 She spoke against changes to affirmative action programs in 1975, and during the Reagan administration she worked on affirmative action programs.

 Cassedy also wrote the one-woman play Beautiful Hills of Brooklyn that was inspired by diaries written by her great-aunt.
 The play was made into a film with Joanna Merlin playing the lead character, and won awards at multiple film festivals.